As an artist I am in a constant search for places in between. Sometimes these appear with clarity, and at other times not, as the uncertainty returns.

 I have always dreamt quite a lot, daytime and nighttime.
 My mother has told me that my teacher at primary school pointed this out: "Sometimes he slumbers… it is no problem, really, we just wake him up".

 As an adult, I am not sure I want to be fully awake.
-I enjoy philosophising about existence, which I at times perceive as surreal and full of randomness and synchronicity.
+I enjoy philosophising about existence, which I often perceive as surreal and full of randomness and synchronicity.

 I am influenced by photo-based artists.
 But also by filmmakers and writers.
 I often feel that my photographic series are built up like a movie, a piece of music or a book —that there is a story with a definite beginning.